vortex-exoplanet/VIP/readme.rst

   Please make sure you have DS9 and XPA in your system path.
 Try installing it with your system package management tool.

+- Why Python crashes when using some of the parallel functions, e.g.
+  *pca_adi_annular_quad* and *run_mcmc_astrometry*?
+  This functions require running SVD on several processes and this can be problematic depending on the linear algebra libraries on your machine.
+We've encountered this problem on OSX systems that use the ACCELERATE library for linear algebra calculations (default in every OSX system).
+For this library the multiprocessing is broken.
+A workaround is to compile Python against other linear algebra library (e.g. OPENBLAS).
+An quick-n-easy fix is to install the latest ANACONDA (2.5 or later) distribution which ships MKL library and effectively replaces ACCELERATE on OSX systems.
+On linux with the default LAPACK/BLAS libraries VIP successfully distributes the SVDs among all the existing cores.

 - Why do I get, in linux, a matplotlib related error when importing VIP?
   (Matplotlib backend_wx and backend_wxagg require wxPython >=2.8)
   If you use Canopy python distro then this is caused by the combination